fongc123/notes/Image Processing/Feature Extraction.md

 $9$ neighbors belong to the top image, $8$ neighbors belong to the current image, and $9$ neighbors belong to the bottom image.

 ### Scale Space
-The scale space $L$ of a grayscale image $f$ is produced by the convolution of the image $f$ with a variable-scale Gaussian kernel $G$.
+A scale space of a grayscale image $f$ is produced by the convolution of the image $f$ with a variable-scale Gaussian kernel $G$.

 $$L(x,y,\sigma)=G(x,y,\sigma)\star f(x,y)$$